groue/GRDBObjc/README.md

 # FMDB Compatibility Chart

+**GRDBObjc targets compatibility with FMDB 2.7.2.**

 GRDB and FMDB usually behave exactly in the same manner.
 When there are differences, GRDBObjc favors FMDB compatibility over native GRDB behavior.

-**Some FMDB features are missing, and out of scope for GRDBObjc.** For example, GRDBObjc requires that databases are accessed through the thread-safe FMDatabaseQueue.
+**Some FMDB features are out of scope for GRDBObjc.** For example, GRDBObjc requires that databases are accessed through the thread-safe FMDatabaseQueue: you won't be able to create a naked FMDatabase instance.

 **Some other FMDB features have not been ported to GRDBObjc yet.** If some API you need is missing, please open a [pull request](https://github.com/groue/GRDBObjc/pulls).